jok-ts/gentoo-opm/README.md

 gentoo-opm
 ==========

-This repository is intended for the initial ebuild for [Open Porous Media](http://www.opm-project.org) and [Distributed and Unified Numerics Environment](dune-project.org)
+This repository is intended for the initial ebuilds for [Open Porous Media](http://www.opm-project.org) and [Distributed and Unified Numerics Environment](http://dune-project.org)